johnridesabike/acutis/docs/development.md

 I made Acutis strongly typed because this catches errors early and makes fixing bugs easier.
-Acutis is dynamically typed (where types are checked at runtime) only because that was easier to build.
-I think of Acutis templates as theoretically statically typed (where types are checked at compile time), but that would require adding another step in the compiler.
+Acutis is dynamically typed (where types are checked at runtime), but I think of Acutis templates as theoretically statically typed (where types are checked at compile time).
+However, that would require adding another step in the compiler.

 I borrowed the types themselves from JSON.
 This was convenient and "good enough," even though JSON is imperfect.
 A more flexible and robust set of